Your heartbeat makes life possible – and when atrial fibrillation (AFib) interrupts it, we’re dedicated to restoring your heart rhythm.

 Ablation means we skillfully remove (freeze or heat) small amounts of tissue that cause your heart to beat irregularly.
 You might be a candidate for an ablation procedure if you have AFib symptoms, and medicines haven’t worked for you.
 Or you may be experiencing side effects from arrhythmia medicines.

-Our Atrial Fibrillation Ablation Center uses the most advanced technologies in electrophysiology, which is the branch of medicine dedicated to the heart’s rhythms.
+Our Center for Advanced Atrial Fibrillation Therapies uses the most advanced technologies in electrophysiology, which is the branch of medicine dedicated to the heart’s rhythms.

 We’ll discuss your condition and recommend the treatment that will be most successful for you.
 Our procedures include: